Last updated on October 16th, 2025 at 01:04 pm

 Sign 4: Avoidance of Deep Conversations

-Avoidance of deep conversations is one of the 7 signs of a fear of intimacy.
+Avoiding deep conversations is a sign of fear of intimacy.

 Sign 5: Maintaining Emotional Distance

-Maintaining emotional distance is the fifth of the 7 signs you have a fear of intimacy.
+Maintaining emotional distance is a sign of fear of intimacy.

 Sign 6: Difficulty Expressing Emotions

-Difficulty expressing emotions is a significant sign of intimacy avoidance.
-When you have this fear, it can significantly impact your ability to express emotions openly and authentically.
+Difficulty expressing emotions is a sign of intimacy avoidance.

 Sign 7: Fear of Commitment